4.9.7. MPI functionality

 • no: Do not build any MPI Fortran support (same as --disable-mpi-fortran).
 This is mutually exclusive with building the OpenSHMEM Fortran interface.

 • --enable-mpi-ext[=LIST]: Enable Open MPI’s non-portable API extensions.
-LIST is a comma-delmited list of extensions.
+LIST is a comma-delimited list of extensions.
 If no LIST is specified, all of the extensions are enabled.

 See the “Open MPI API Extensions” section for more details.